Expats planning to drive a car in Thailand should apply for a Thai driving license.

 It’s possible to renew your Thai driving license three months before it expires, or within one year after it expires.

-If it expired more than a year ago, you have to retake the theory test.
 And if it has expired for more than three years, you will need to retake the theory and practical driving tests.

-How Many Days Does It Take?
+How Many Days Does It Take to Get a Thai Driving License?

-You may need to visit the Department of Land Transport three times, and there is an element of chance regarding scheduling.
 Typically, you will need to schedule an appointment on your first visit and take all necessary tests on your second visit, excluding the driving test.

 You can take the driving test and get your license on your third and last visit.